 Cisco Meraki Cloud-managed Access Points

-Cisco Meraki WiFi access points (APs) are designed to be deployed and managed, along with Meraki switches and security appliances, using Meraki's cloud-based services.
-Meraki's 802.11ax Wi-Fi 6 APs and 802.11ac Wi-Fi 5 APs are available for indoor and outdoor use and include advanced features such as multigigabit Ethernet, location analytics, application visibility and control for prioritizing critical apps, automatic RF optimization to support high density sites, dedicated security radios, plus the ability to enforce policies and throttling rules for each class of user.
-High-end APs from Meraki can handle up to 2.5 Gbps of WiFi traffic over a single cable.
+Cisco Meraki Wi-Fi access points (APs) are designed to be deployed and managed, along with Meraki switches and security appliances, using Meraki's cloud-based services.
+Meraki's 802.11ax Wi-Fi 6 APs and 802.11ac Wi-Fi 5 APs are available for a wide variety of venues and include advanced features such as multigigabit Ethernet, location analytics, application visibility and control for prioritizing critical apps, automatic RF optimization to support high density sites, dedicated security radios, plus the ability to enforce policies and throttling rules for each class of user.
+High-end APs from Meraki can handle up to 5.9 Gbps of WiFi traffic over a single cable.
 Meraki's cloud-based management services provide centralized control over deployments that can range from a single AP at a home office to a multi-site distributed network with thousands of WiFi-connected clients.

 Meraki's cloud services centralize the management of WiFi APs, switches and firewalls across multiple sites